Aharon Barak: Views and opinions

-Beyond the legal community, on both the left and right of the political spectrum, there are those who were highly critical of Barak.
-His judgments on matters of security, in particular, have been subject to criticism by some on both the left and the right.

 Barak is a secular Jew but believes in compromise with the religious sector, and state support for religion.
 His judgments on the interaction between religion and state have led to hostility towards him by some in the religious public.
 Religious Jews from all sectors of society (including both Haredim and Religious Zionists) held a mass protest against the Supreme Court under his presidency, after the Supreme Court ruled that in cases of divorce the Israeli religious courts of law are required to decide property disputes according to the law of the Knesset rather than according to the Halakha.